About This Blog

 6th November 1990 the Women “Drivers” of Saudi Arabia

-Twenty-two years ago today, 47 women staged a remarkable protest against Saudi Arabia’s unwritten “law of convention” prohibiting women from driving – the only country in the world to violate this basic human right of freedom of movement.
-In a … Continue reading
+On this day in 1990, forty-seven Arab women staged a remarkable protest against Saudi Arabia’s unwritten “law of convention” prohibiting women from driving.
+At the time, Saudi Arabia remained the only country in the world to violate this basic human … Continue reading

 24th October 2005 the Death of Rosa Parks

-Today we pay tribute to the inspirational Rosa Parks – one of the most prominent African American women in history – who died seven years ago aged 92.
-Rosa’s extraordinary act of civil disobedience – when, on 1st December 1955, she … Continue reading
+Today we pay tribute to Rosa Parks – one of the most prominent African American women in history – who died on this day in 2005 aged 92.
+Rosa’s legendary act of civil disobedience – when, on 1st December 1955, she defied … Continue reading

 8th October 1969 the Weathermen’s Days of Rage

-Forty-three years ago today, the Weathermen – the newly-formed militant faction of the Students for a Democratic Society (SDS) – attempted to “Bring the War Home” with a no-holds-barred direct action in Chicago, surreptitiously billed “Days of Rage”.
-The intent was … Continue reading
+On this day in 1969, the Weathermen – the newly-formed militant faction of the Students for a Democratic Society (SDS) – attempted to “Bring the War Home” with a no-holds-barred direct action in Chicago, surreptitiously billed “Days of Rage”.
+The intent … Continue reading

 24th September 1969 the Chicago Conspiracy Trial

-Forty-three years ago today marked the beginning of the infamous and so-called Chicago Conspiracy Trial – the most highly publicised showcase for the opposing political, cultural and generational ideologies that divided America during its explosive Vietnam years.
-Accused of conspiring to … Continue reading
+24th September 1969 marked the beginning of the infamous and so-called Chicago Conspiracy Trial – the most highly publicised showcase for the opposing political, cultural and generational ideologies that divided America during its explosive Vietnam years.
+Accused of conspiring to incite … Continue reading

 16th September 1920 the First Wall Street Bombing

-Ninety-two years ago today, a bedraggled horse-drawn wagon made its way along Wall Street in Lower Manhattan – which had recently eclipsed London as the financial centre of the world – and stopped directly in front of its then-most powerful totem, … Continue reading
+On this day in 1920, a bedraggled horse-drawn wagon made its way along Wall Street in Lower Manhattan – which had recently eclipsed London as the financial centre of the world – and stopped directly in front of its then-most powerful … Continue reading

 9th September 1971 the Attica State Prison Riot

-Forty-one years ago today, the white authorities of Attica State prison in the so-called liberal state of New York – desperate to restore some semblance of order amongst the concentration camp-like conditions they’d imposed upon their primarily Afro-American inmates – … Continue reading
+On this day in 1971, in the so-called liberal state of New York, the white authorities of Attica State prison – desperate to restore some semblance of order amongst the concentration camp-like conditions they’d imposed upon their primarily African-American inmates … Continue reading

 4th September 1949 the Peekskill Riots

 When I was twelve years old, I discovered that my best friend Liz’s grandmother had, throughout her adult life, enjoyed a decades-long love affair with Paul Robeson.
-Singer, scholar, Hollywood actor, Broadway star, even political activist – Paul Robeson was … Continue reading
+Singer, scholar, Hollywood actor, Broadway star, political activist – Robeson was a worldwide … Continue reading

 21st August 1831 Nat Turner’s Rebellion

-One hundred and eighty-one years ago today, Nat Turner – a slave and lay preacher from Virginia – calmly explained to six of his fellow slaves that the moment had come for him not only to lead his people out … Continue reading
+On this day in 1831, Nat Turner – a slave and lay preacher from Virginia – calmly explained to six of his fellow slaves that the moment had come for him not only to lead his people out of bondage, … Continue reading

 17th August 1963 the Execution of Delgado & Granados

-Forty-eight years ago today, two young Spanish anarchists were executed by General Franco’s obscene regime for a Passport Office bombing of which they had no knowledge, while the real perpetrators slipped quietly away.
-Despite the absence of any evidence of … Continue reading
+On this day in 1963, two young Spanish anarchists were executed by General Franco’s obscene regime for a Passport Office bombing of which they had no knowledge, while the real perpetrators slipped quietly away.
+Despite the absence of any evidence … Continue reading

 16th August 1819 The Peterloo Massacre

-One hundred and ninety-three years ago today, during a pro-democracy rally in Manchester’s St. Peter’s Field, utter bloody carnage fell upon the peaceful protestors when the local yeomanry set about the crowd of 60,000 with sabres drawn, trampling and hacking … Continue reading
+On this day in 1819, during a pro-democracy rally in Manchester’s St. Peter’s Field, utter bloody carnage fell upon the peaceful protestors when the local yeomanry set about the crowd of 60,000 with sabres drawn, trampling and hacking down fifteen … Continue reading

 11th August 1958 the Dockum Sit-In

-Fifty-four years ago today on 11th August 1958, the owner of Kansas’s state-wide Rexall drugstores walked into Dockum’s, his flagship store in downtown Wichita.
-Observing a group of young black students sitting peacefully at the lunch counter, after several minutes of … Continue reading
+On this day in 1958, the owner of Kansas’s state-wide Rexall drugstores walked into Dockum’s, his flagship store in downtown Wichita.
+Observing a group of young black students sitting peacefully at the lunch counter, after several minutes of consideration, he … Continue reading

 2nd August 1943 The Treblinka Revolt